StrataFoundation/strata/packages/docs/docs/react.md

   WalletProvider
 } from "@solana/wallet-adapter-react";
 import {
-  WalletModalProvider, WalletMultiButton
-} from '@solana/wallet-adapter-react-ui';
-import {
   LedgerWalletAdapter,
   PhantomWalletAdapter,
   SlopeWalletAdapter,
   SolflareWalletAdapter,
   SolletExtensionWalletAdapter,
   SolletWalletAdapter,
-  TorusWalletAdapter,
+  TorusWalletAdapter
 } from "@solana/wallet-adapter-wallets";
-import { DataV2 } from "@metaplex-foundation/mpl-token-metadata";
 import { clusterApiUrl } from "@solana/web3.js";
-import { ThemeProvider, AccountProvider, StrataSdksProvider, useBondingPricing, useStrataSdks, useTokenBonding, useTokenMetadata, useTokenRef, ErrorHandlerProvider } from "@strata-foundation/react";
-import React, { useMemo } from "react";
+import React, { FC, useMemo } from "react";

 // Default styles that can be overridden by your app require("@solana/wallet-adapter-react-ui/styles.css");